 searchd is started by the init system under the

 manticore user and all files created by the server will be owned by this user.
 If

-searchd is started under ,for example, root user, the permissions of files will be changed which may lead to issues when running again
+searchd is started under, for example, the root user, the file permissions will be changed, which may result in issues when running